denten-books/plain-text/1-chapter.md

 contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
-And in this case it is "othered"
-[*allotrion*]: it comes from without.
-It is such remote impression of others' thoughts that Thamus finds objectionable.
-True memory and thought for him must come from within.
+And in this case it is "othered" [*allotrion*], as in, it comes from without.
+Like Jacob Moreno after him, Thamus find such remote thought impression problematic.
+True memory and thought for them both must come from within.
+It must be autopoietic not allopoietic, in other words.
 This is why Socrates asks Phaedrus to stop reciting a speech the young man heard earlier and memorized.
-Mechanical reproduction by rote memory does not equate to what we would call today "critical thinking."
-The symbol must be properly internalized, leaving an appropriate change in the mental state.
-And this mechanism of internalization is what Turing describes in his paper.
+Mechanical reproduction by rote does not equate to what we would today call "critical thinking."
+To truly understand, the reader must properly reproduce and internalize a stream of symbolic information contained in a book or a speech.
+As we shall see, much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression on the reader's mental state.
+But what is appropriate or proper?
+Wittgenstein struggles to answer that question in his lectures in variety of often comical ways.
+Turing machine enacts it with blunt force.
+It literally ingests the symbol, incorporating as part of its internal structure.

 I revisit the lines from Plato's well-worn dialogue because Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.
 Yet it becomes more accessible when considered in the philosophic lineage of Plato, Wittgenstein, and Derrida: all three concerned with the movement of inscription between internal and external spaces.
-I want us to view computers and programming as a continuation of a persistant thought about the ultimate nature of understanding.
+I want us to view computers and programming as a continuation of a persistent thought about the ultimate nature of understanding.
 What does it mean to understand?---that is the larger question that Turing addresses.
 As we will see in the following passages, a direct connection exists between Wittgenstein's hermeneutics and Turing's ideas